How the Baton Rouge Bus Boycott led Martin Luther King Jr. to old McKinley High School

 And they didn’t.
 So came the boycott.
 The United Defense League was formed with Jemison elected its president.
 The league spread the word by radio and word-of-mouth asking Black riders not to board city buses until the law was changed.”The Black riders turned their backs on the buses at the bus stops,” Mitchell says.
 “Black people with automobiles picked up the riders and brought them to work.”
 Now here’s the clincher: After eight days of virtually no riders, the Baton Rouge Bus Co. found itself in money trouble.
 “Still, boycotters were determined to demand change,” Melton writes in her 64 Parishes story.
 “On the evening of June 22, more than seven thousand Black citizens gathered in Baton Rouge’s municipal stadium.
 ‘We don’t have to ride the buses.
 There’s nothing wrong with our feet!’ they shouted.
 ‘We’ll keep walking!'””Finally, Rev. Jemison met with the council,” Mitchell says.
 “The council said they would reserve only the bench at the front of the bus for Whites.”
 Melton writes that the Whites-only section simply was reduced.
 Either way, Jemison agreed to the compromise.
 That was on Jan.
 23, 1953.
 The boycott ended on Jan.
 24, proving that peaceful protests could bring about effective change.

-This is why the Toni Morrison Society, in 2016, recognized Baton Rouge for its role in the Civil Rights Movement through its "Bench By the Road" project.
+This is why the Toni Morrison Society, in 2016, recognized Baton Rouge for its role in the Civil Rights Movement through its “Bench By the Road” project.
 The project was locally coordinated by Lori Latrice Martin, LSU associate dean in the College of Humanities and Social Sciences and professor in the Department of African and African American Studies.
-“Too few people are aware of the role that the 1953 Baton Rouge Bus Boycott played in the Civil Rights Movement," she said during the bench's installation.
-"The bravery and courage of the residents of Baton Rouge changed public policies, hearts and minds.
+“Too few people are aware of the role that the 1953 Baton Rouge Bus Boycott played in the Civil Rights Movement,” she said during the bench’s installation.
+“The bravery and courage of the residents of Baton Rouge changed public policies, hearts and minds.
 The Toni Morrison Society’s Bench by the Road Project provides opportunities for local communities, states, nations and the global community to engage in moments of reflection that connect our collective pasts with our shared destinies.”
 The bench was unveiled on the alumni center grounds on Feb.
-6, 2016, not only commemorating Jemison's efforts but crediting the Baton Rouge bus boycott as the precursor to the Montgomery boycott.
-"The South Baton Rouge residents are rarely recognized as individuals whose efforts provided a model for one of
+6, 2016, not only commemorating Jemison’s efforts but crediting the Baton Rouge bus boycott as the precursor to the Montgomery boycott.
+“The South Baton Rouge residents are rarely recognized as individuals whose efforts provided a model.

 the most effective protest strategies used during the Civil Rights Movement,” the bench’s commemorative plaque states.
 “The Baton Rouge Bus Boycott demonstrated the power of local, collective action in bringing about change and made an important contribution to the struggle for civil rights in America.”
 The bench, as well as the alumni center, is open to all who want to follow in the footsteps of those who not only changed history but made a difference.